Step 1: Introduction to Gemology

 - This tumbling motion stage will take about a week.
 However, you should open the barrel and inspect your stones every day.
 Some stones release gases that build up inside the barrel.
 They could blow the top off the barrel and create a real mess.
 Simply opening the barrel every day should prevent this.

 - Keep track of your progress.
 The only way to do this is to take a few stones out, rinse them off, and have a look at them.
 Seeing the daily changes also adds to the fun of the project.
 Do not rinse your stones in a sink.
-Take them outside.
+Take them outside, instead.
 The waste from your tumbler (also known as “the plumber’s best friend”) can plug up a drain quickly.

 - When your stones are all nicely rounded and have no angular surfaces left, it’s time for the next stage.
 Take them outside, place them in a colander, and rinse them thoroughly.
 Wash the barrel out completely using soap, not just water.
 You need to get all the coarse grit out before moving on to the next step.